Bad Cholesterol and How to Combat

 A waxy substance, cholesterol is found in the blood, produced by the liver, and obtained from certain foods.
 All cholesterol is not created equal, even though it is essential for many bodily functions.
 Low-density lipoprotein (LDL), also known as bad cholesterol, clogs up our arteries, increasing our risk of heart disease and stroke.

-What is Bad Cholesterol ?
+What is Bad Cholesterol and How to Combat It ?

 Normally, the human body contains cholesterol, a way substance that resembles fat.
 Numerous bodily functions depend on it, including the production of hormones, the formation of cell membranes, and digestion.
 A person’s liver produces the majority of cholesterol, but certain foods, particularly those high in saturated fats and trans fats, can also supply the body with cholesterol.